teampears/studious-adventure/Report/report-draft.md

 The site will be developed, deployed, and managed using WordPress as a Content Management System.
 A minimum viable product will be delivered at the end of this project, more so following the form of an exploration of feasibility study.
 From this a fully featured product may be developed and deployed in a future opportunity.

 ## Constraints
-* WordPress as the Content Management System
+* WordPress as the CMS
 * Link2Feed as the CRM
 * Routific handles deliveries and routing
 * Some information collected is only to be used for statistical analysis to aid in advocacy efforts